PART 1. 1952-1960. FRANCE/MILWAUKEE

 I had taken a somewhat easy course of study, majoring in French literature.
 While the academics made me appreciate my native language more; it was really with sports and athletics that my heart lay.
 I continually needed more of a rush.
 Indeed, when graduation came around in June of 1976, I quickly missed the physical demands and adrenaline rush of the classes offered at CSUN.

 I realized that at CSUN, my scope of athletic endeavor had been tweaked several notches beyond traditional sports and activities as a means to spend all the energy a 24 year old daredevil had.
 Life quickly became a bit too boring, partly because I still had no idea about what I wanted to do, and also because of the revulsion I had at the thought of working at ‘just another boring JOB’.
-In retrospect, I was still nearly 10 years away from the entrepreneurial spirit that would slowly materialize in my life.
+In retrospect, I was still more than 25 years away from the entrepreneurial spirit that would slowly materialize in my life.

 Since I enjoyed flying airplanes so much, and I was now advanced enough to fly solo, I decided to go in the military to learn about helicopters and later perhaps fly them.
 Yes, I wanted to fly; but I was always mechanically inclined and couldn’t resist finding out what made a jet turbine tic?
 It always fascinated me how such a small package as a jet turbine put out so much HorsePower?
 So I joined Army aviation as a Crewchief on Huey helicopters to find out!

 It must have been fate; but instead of going to a facility in Washington on the West coast, I was offered the same specialty on the East coast at Ft.
 Bragg, North Carolina, home of the 82nd Airborne.
 One look at paratroopers jumping out of airplanes, and I realized I had found my next adrenaline fix.